TSamee/sample-banking-transactions-api/README.md

 ## Known issues & limitations
 - Limited to transactions in the Open Bank Sandbox public API
 - Need for caching Open Bank responses: requests tend to be expensive as the Open Bank API only presents transaction data per bank account, resulting in many requests per client call
-- No distinction between receiving an error code from OpenBank, i.e., in case of an inaccessible account, or simply encountering an empty transaction list
+- No distinction between receiving an error code from OpenBank, i.e., in case of an inaccessible account, or simply encountering an empty transaction list.
+Both cases will return an empty list to the client
 - Currency amounts sent without trailing zeroes